dustingetz/dustingetz.github.io/pages/I'm Dustin Getz, digital citizen.md

 	- Communication usually fails, except by accident
 	- [[You Can't Tell People Anything (you have to show them)]]
 	- Marketing is telling someone something that they already believe to be true
-	- Everyone has an angle (some interest in the interaction).
-If you can't see it, you're the sucker
+	- Everyone has an angle
+	- Judgments are projections of the judge
 	- Groups never admit failure, you get a schism instead
 	- You do not rise to the level of your goals.
 You fall to the level of your systems.
 	- Working with existing ideas is often mired in existing biases, sunk cost fallacies, and a shroud of confidentiality — all of which limit teams from taking off their blinders and really see the world of possibility.
-	- Judgments are projections of the judge
 	- Impossible is just a big word thrown around by small men who find it easier to live in the world they’ve been given than to explore the power they have to change it. — Muhammad Ali
 	- [[You can sometimes do what sounds impossible by reframing your problem — John D. Cook]]
 	- [[You can’t find secrets without looking for them — Peter Theil]]